Yevamot

-Yevamot (יבמות, "Brother's Widow", also pronounced Yevamos, or Yavmus) is a tractate of the Talmud that deals with, among other concepts, the laws of Yibbum (ייבום, loosely translated in English as levirate marriage), and, briefly, with conversion to Judaism.
+Yevamot (יבמות, "Brother's Widow", also pronounced Yevamos, or Yavmus) is a tractate of the Talmud composed in Babylon circa 450–550 CE, dealing with, among other concepts, the laws of Yibbum (ייבום, loosely translated in English as levirate marriage), and, briefly, with conversion to Judaism.
 This tractate is the first in the order of Nashim (נשים, "Women").

 Yevamot, along with Eruvin and Niddah, is considered one of the three most difficult tractates in the Babylonian Talmud.
 A Hebrew mnemonic for the three is עני (ani, meaning "poverty").

 Contents

 Yibbum is the Torah law by which the brother of a man who died without children is allowed and expected to marry the widow.
 This law only applies to paternal brothers, i.e., brothers by the same father; whether they have the same mother or different mothers is irrelevant.
 The deceased's widow(s) is forbidden to marry anyone else while waiting for one of the brothers to marry her, or release to her by performing a ceremony known as Halizah.
 In any case where Yibbum applies, Halitsah may be performed as an alternative.
 There are numerous cases discussed in this tractate where Yibbum does not apply, and therefore Haliysah does not apply either.

 English translation for this type of union is “Levirate Marriage,” from the Latin “Levir,” which means brother in law.